The power of pyramid decomposition in Normaliz: Evaluation of simplicial cones

-For the efficiency of the evaluation it is important to generate $E=\ZZ^d\cap \para(v_1,\dots,v_d)$ as fast as possible.
-The basic observation is that $E$ is a set of representatives of the group $\ZZ^d/U_\sigma$ where the subgroup $U_\sigma$ is spanned by $v_1,\dots,v_d$.
-Thus one finds $E$ in two steps: \begin{enumerate} \item[(Rep)] find a representative of every residue class, and \item[(Mod)] reduce its coefficients with respect to the $\QQ$-basis $v_1,\dots,v_d$ modulo $1$. \end{enumerate}
+For the efficiency of the evaluation it is important to generate $E$ as fast as possible.
+One finds $E$ in two steps: \begin{enumerate} \item[(Rep)] find a representative of every residue class of the vectors in $\ZZ^d$, and \item[(Mod)] reduce its coefficients with respect to the $\QQ$-basis $v_1,\dots,v_d$ modulo $1$. \end{enumerate}

 The first idea for (Rep) that comes to mind (and used in the first version of Normaliz) is to decompose $\ZZ^d/U_\sigma$ into a direct sum of cyclic subgroups $\ZZ \overline u_i$, $i=1,\dots,d$ where $u_1,\dots,u_d$ is a $\ZZ$-basis of $\ZZ^d$ and $\overline{\phantom{u}}$ denotes the residue class modulo $U_\sigma$.
 The elementary divisor theorem guarantees the existence of such a decomposition, and finding it amounts to a diagonalization of $G_\sigma$ over $\ZZ$.
 But diagonalization is even more expensive than matrix inversion, and therefore it is very helpful that a filtration of $\ZZ^d/U_\sigma$ with cyclic quotients is sufficient.
 Such a filtration can be based on trigonalization: